Revenue based finance

 Variable collection

 This form of revenue-based finance is the same as the example above.
-You borrow an amount of money and pay it back in monthly installments tied to your gross profits.
+You borrow an amount of money and pay it back in monthly instalments tied to your gross profits.
 The success of your business determines the length of your loan term.

 Flat fee